I am an artist, do I need a website?

 Your website needs to be hosted somewhere.
 This is the company that has the computers where your website files will live and where it gets sent off to the internet.
 Most website builders will host your site for you.
 This takes away a lot of complicated stuff and makes these ‘hosted web builders’ very easy to use.
 A ‘self hosted’ web building service such as WordPress means you have to find your own hosting, pay for the service and upload your website to their computers (servers).
 If you use this way you can choose the best host, with the best servers.
 You can also access your own website files and fiddle in the engine room of your website.
 Most people will choose a website builder that hosts for you as this is simply the easiest.

 Can I do it Myself?

 There are quite a few good website builders out there and in my next blog post I will discuss a few.
 Do let me know your experiences and I will try and incorporate it in the post.
 The more info we share the better we can all make choices!
-In a last post on this topic I can discuss how to photograph and resize images, blogging, and whatever else you can suggest.
+In a last post on this topic I discuss some final tips and tricks for building your own website.

 After my move to WordPress I am still learning the ropes.
 I am told by Google my site is slow to load so I am trying to fix that.
 WordPress is truly a different ball game!